cfljam/statgen_py_vm/README.md

 Running
 -------

-1. To start the virtual machine(VM) type
+- To start the virtual machine(VM) type

     ```
     vagrant up
     ```

-    If you are behind a firewall see https://gist.github.com/cfljam/298d5a91abbd9f9c971f
+-  If you are behind a firewall see https://gist.github.com/cfljam/298d5a91abbd9f9c971f

-2. Connect to the VM

-    ```
-    vagrant ssh
-    ```

-3. Start the notebook

-    ```bash
-    /vagrant/vm/ipython_notebook.sh
-    ```

-4. Open the notebook in the browser at the URL.
+-connect from your host machine

     ```
     http://localhost:8888/